Images

 A decorative image is a visual element that doesn't add additional context or information that allows the user to better understand the context.
 Decorative images are supplemental and may provide style rather than substance.

 If you decide an image is decorative, the image must be programmatically hidden from ATs.
 When you program an image to be hidden, it signals to the AT that the image is not needed to understand the page's content, context, or action.
-There are many ways to hide images, including using an empty/null text alternative, applying ARIA, or adding the image as a CSS background.
-Below are a few examples of how to hide a decorative image from users.
+There are many ways to hide images, including using an empty or null text alternative, applying ARIA, or adding the image as a CSS background.
+Here are a few examples of how to hide a decorative image from users.

 Empty or null alt

-An empty/null alternative text attribute differs from a missing alternative text attribute.
-If the alternative text attribute is missing, the AT might read out the file name or surrounding content to give the user more information about the image.
+An empty or null alternative text attribute differs from a missing alternative text attribute.
+If the alternative text attribute is missing, the AT might read out the filename or surrounding content to give the user more information about the image.

 Role set to presentation or none

 A role set to presentation or none removes an element's semantics from exposure to the accessibility tree.
-Meanwhile, aria-hidden= "true" will remove the entire element—and all of its children—from the accessibility API.
+Meanwhile, aria-hidden= "true" removes the entire element—and all of its children—from the accessibility API.

 <!-- All of these choices lead to the same result. -->